 My brother decided he should drive.
 We backed away from the trench, and continued up the steep road.
 Following my cousins directions, we arrived at her house.

 She called the clinic to make sure the doctor was there, and we took off to see what could be done for my cough.
-My cousin thought it should be inexpensive, for Costa Rican it was free.
+My cousin thought it should be inexpensive, for Costa Ricans it was free.
 They have universal health care.
 It looked like there was no one there as we went in the door.
 Good, it won’t be a long wait.

 My cousin walked to the back of the building and returned with a friendly young lady.
 “ESpanol o Ingles? she asked.